-- Floors USA has a small selection of kids' polypropylene rugs for both boys and girls with themes like sports, animals, and princesses.
+- Wayfair has a nice selection of kids' polypropylene rugs for both boys and girls with themes like sports, animals, and princesses.
 Prices start at $55 for 2.7' x 4' rug or $109 for 3.11' x 5.3' rug.

 Pairing Outdoor Rugs and Furniture